LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

  }
 }
 ```
-When the match_phrase parameter is used, all hits returned must meet the following criteria:
+When the `match_phrase` parameter is used, all hits returned must meet the following criteria:
-1. the search terms "Shape", "of", and "you" must appear in the headline field
+1. the search terms "Shape", "of", and "you" must appear in the headline field.
-2. the terms must appear in that order
+2. the terms must appear in that order.
-3. the terms must appear next to each other
+3. the terms must appear next to each other.

 Expected response from Elasticsearch:

-With match_phrase parameter, we get 3 hits returned.
-All 3 hits satisfy the criteria mentiond above.
+With `match_phrase` parameter, we get 3 hits returned.
+All 3 hits satisfy the criteria mentioned above.

+The `match_phrase` parameter yields higher precision but lower recall.

 ![image](https://user-images.githubusercontent.com/60980933/108422566-f537d280-71f3-11eb-8340-2899b5fbc61e.png)

-With the match_phrase parameter, you get higher precision but lower recall.

 ### Running a match query against multiple fields
+When designing a query, you do not always know the context of user's search.
+When a user searches for "Michelle Obama", the user could be searching for statements written by Michelle Obama or articles related to her.

+To accommodate these contexts, you can write a query designed search for terms in multiple fields.

+This query runs a match query on each field and calculates a score for each field.
+Then it assigns the highest score among the fields to the document.

 Syntax:
 ```